perspectivet/vaadin-scala.g8/README.md

 ### Continuous compilation

-One of the nice features of sbt is the continuous compilation feature.
-It puts sbt in a mode where it waits for changes to the source tree and selectively recompiles changes.
+One of the nice features of sbt is Continuous Compilation (CC).
+CC puts sbt in a mode where it waits for changes to the source tree and selectively recompiles.

 For non-web projects:

     sbt> ~console

 For Vaadin web projects:

     sbt> ~;container:reload /

 ## Using Vaadin add-ons